-When I started researching in-store experience many years ago, I set up a Google Alert for ‘experiential retailing‘ and ‘in-store experience’, those have remained mostly silent until, well…this year really.
+When I started researching in-store experience many years ago, I set up a Google Alert for ‘experiential retailing‘ and ‘in-store experience’, those alerts have remained mostly silent until, well…this year really.

 Something I’m hoping my new book The Retail Experiment and the infographic below for 5 Steps to Create More In-Store Experience will help shed some light on.

-You’d see a fairly big reaction in terms of increased visitation to the store and a spike in sales too.
+We’d see a fairly big reaction in terms of increased visitation to the store and a spike in sales too.
 Who would have thought these curves and spikes would wane in such a short period of time?

 No doubt you’re wondering what has changed so dramatically since then?